Cau-Correa/ms1/README.md

 This webpage presents official information about Ross Nevin's career and music also provides secure access to the purchase of his music and direct contact to hire his work.

-* As a fan of Ross Nevin's music, I want to purchase his album, so that I can listen to it.
+### User Strories
+#### First time visitor goals:
+* As a First Time Visitor, I want to easily understand the main purpose of the site, also want to be able to easily navigate throughout the site to find contentand.
-* As an Irish music lover, I want to know about the new singers/song-writters, so I can have new content to listen to.
+* As a First Time Visitor, I want to know about the new singers/song-writters, so I can have new content to listen to.
+* As a First Time Visitor, I want want to locate Ross's social media links to be able to follow him.

+#### Returning visitor goals:
-* As a fan of Ross Nevin's music, I want be uptodade with his latest muisic, so I can listen to it.
+* As a Returning Visitor, I want to hear the music that is been made in ireland, so I can have a partnership or collaboration with him.
-* As a person workin in the enterteinment business, I want to have contact to a singer/song-writter, so I can hire him.
+* As a Returning Visitor, I want to have contact to a singer/song-writter, so I can hire him.

+#### Frequent user goals:
+* As a Frequent User, I can have access to the store page to purchase his album, so that I can listen to it.
+* As a Frequent User, I want be up-to-date with his latest muisic, so I can listen to it.
-* As a musician, I want to hear the music that is been made in ireland, so I can have a partnership or collaboration with him.
+* As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 **IMPORTANT** dont forget to add wireframe